-Achilles tendon injuries are one of the most common & frustrating injuries for runners.
+Achilles tendon injuries are one of the most common and frustrating injuries for runners.
 Pain is generally felt a few inches above where the tendon inserts onto the heel but can also be felt at the insertion point onto the heel bone (calcaneus).

 For a long time pain in the achilles tendon was referred to as ‘achilles tendinitis’, itis meaning inflammation.
-However, in recent years through the use of more sophisticated scanning & imaging techniques it is now known that inflammation is not a factor in a chronically injured tendon.
+However, in recent years through the use of more sophisticated scanning and imaging techniques it is now known that inflammation is not a factor in a chronically injured tendon.
 The terms now used when describing this injury are achilles tendinopathy or achilles tendinosis.
 These terms recognise that injury occurs to the collagen fibres which make up the structure of the tendon.
 This is important to understand as it influences how these injuries should be managed.

-Recognising the early warning signs & implementing appropriate management strategies is essential for recovery from this injury.
-At the earliest signs of pain stopping running & inserting a heel lift into your shoes for 2-3 days can help to prevent the injury from progressing.
-A heel lift helps to unload the tendon & prevent it from becoming overstretched.
+Recognising the early warning signs and implementing appropriate management strategies is essential for recovery from this injury.
+At the earliest signs of pain stopping running and inserting a heel lift into your shoes for 2-3 days can help to prevent the injury from progressing.
+A heel lift helps to unload the tendon and prevent it from becoming overstretched.
 If you can see a physiotherapist they can teach you taping techniques you can use to help unload the tendon further.
 In the acute stages of the injury anti-inflammatory medications may have some benefit in reducing symptoms but should only be used for 1 week or less as there is evidence to suggest anti-inflammatory medication interferes with the normal healing process of tendons.

-If the injury has progressed into the chronic stage, commencement of an appropriate exercise routine is essential for the full recovery of tendon strength & structure.
+If the injury has progressed into the chronic stage, commencement of an appropriate exercise routine is essential for the full recovery of tendon strength and structure.
 Complete rest is very rarely the answer as it fails to assist in restoring the lost collagen fibre strength that has occurred as part of the injury process.

 As you become more comfortable completing the exercises you can add weight in the form of a weighted back pack to increase the loading on the tendon.
 This increased loading will lead to greater strength adaptations in the tendon

 Success with achilles tendon injuries can also been achieved with heavy load resistance training.
 Similar to the eccentric heel drops it is believed heavy load resistance training assists in returning normal structure to the damaged collagen fibres.
-Generally, heavy load resistance programs start off with athletes completing 3 sets of a 12 rep max exercise of single leg heel raises with both a straight & bent knee at week 1.
+Generally, heavy load resistance programs start off with athletes completing 3 sets of a 12 rep max exercise of single leg heel raises with both a straight and bent knee at week 1.
 Progression is made over a 7-10 week program so that by the end of the program athletes are completing 3 sets of 5 rep max of each exercise.
-Success of this program again comes down to consistency & also adhering to the correct loading of the tendon.
+Success of this program again comes down to consistency and also adhering to the correct loading of the tendon.
 12 rep max means that a 13th repetition is impossible.
-This will take some trial & error initially to determine the correct load & will also mean athletes will need sufficient recovery time in between each set so they can still achieve the same repetition numbers on subsequent sets.
+This will take some trial and error initially to determine the correct load and will also mean athletes will need sufficient recovery time in between each set so they can still achieve the same repetition numbers on subsequent sets.

 The most commonly asked question by athletes when dealing with achilles tendon issues is whether they are allowed to continue training or not.
 If the injury has progressed into the chronic stage I advise runners they can continue training as long as they fit the following criteria:

 Often the injury occurs due to a sudden change in training – increased speed, distance or intensity.
-Other causes of pain which have been reported in the literature include increased hip adduction angles (i.e. feet cross the midline during running) & internal rotation (rolling in) of the knee.
+Other causes of pain which have been reported in the literature include increased hip adduction angles (i.e. feet cross the midline during running) and internal rotation (rolling in) of the knee.

-The pain was initially thought to be caused by a frictioning of the ITB over the lateral femoral condyle (the thigh bone just above the knee), but recent research has shown the pain to be caused by compression of the fatty tissue between the lateral femoral condyle & the ITB.
+The pain was initially thought to be caused by a frictioning of the ITB over the lateral femoral condyle (the thigh bone just above the knee), but recent research has shown the pain to be caused by compression of the fatty tissue between the lateral femoral condyle and the ITB.

 Traditional treatment for the ITB has consisted of painful massage down the ITB.
 However the ITB is a thick band of connective tissue which has no capacity to stretch or elongate making this a very pain but futile exercise.
-The TFL (tensor fasciae latae) muscle blends to form the ITB & has the ability to stretch & lengthen & therefore more attention should be spent on releasing through this area to help relieve pressure from the ITB.
+The TFL (tensor fasciae latae) muscle blends to form the ITB and has the ability to stretch and lengthen and therefore more attention should be spent on releasing through this area to help relieve pressure from the ITB.
 A large proportion of the glute max inserts onto the ITB so attention should also be made to releasing this area to reduce pressure around the knee.

 There is a lack of definitive literature on the best way to treat this injury.
 Rest definitely has its role but working with a physiotherapist to help correct any excessive hip adduction or knee internal rotation angles is crucial as these have been demonstrated to be linked to the injury.
-Treatment may take the form of manual therapy or specifically targeted exercises for strengthening the gluteals & other stabiliser muscles, or a combination of both to correct any dysfunctional patterns increasing pressure on the knee.
+Treatment may take the form of manual therapy or specifically targeted exercises for strengthening the gluteals and other stabiliser muscles, or a combination of both to correct any dysfunctional patterns increasing pressure on the knee.
 Cortisone injections have been shown to be effective in providing pain relief for up to 14 days post injection but there is little evidence to suggest it helps beyond this period.

 Like almost all non-traumatic injuries it is vital to clarify what caused the pain to come on in the first place.
-Failing to determine the underlying cause often means that the pain will persist & not fully settle, or may settle then flare back up again once you return to a higher volume of training.
-Our detailed Running Biomechanical Assessment is specifically designed to diagnose underlying problems that can cause knee pain in runners, & allows the implementation of effective programs to improve your strength, stability & running technique to alleviate pressure on your knee.
-Completing our RunRight coaching program or joining our Run Club can get you on the most effective program to build on your improved technique.
+Failing to determine the underlying cause often means that the pain will persist and not fully settle, or may settle then flare back up again once you return to a higher volume of training.
+Our detailed Running Gait Assessment is specifically designed to diagnose underlying problems that can cause knee pain in runners, and allows the implementation of effective programs to improve your strength, stability and running technique to alleviate pressure on your knee.
+Completing our andRunRight coaching program or joining our Runfit can get you on and the most effective program to build on your improved technique.

 Medial tibial stress syndrome (MTSS) is a condition in which the tibialis posterior muscle tractions on the medial (inner) border of the tibia causing irritation to the periosteum of the bone.
 Unlike a stress fracture there is no ‘damage’ to the normal architecture of the bone however the symptoms can present very similarly.
 Usually with MTSS the athlete will experience pain at the start of their runs but find that as they continue running the pain lessens.
 However the pain will often return soon after the run is completed.

 Physiotherapy can be extremely beneficial for people dealing with shin pain.
-Importantly, physiotherapists are trained to differentiate between the different causes of pain allowing for an accurate diagnosis & correct management to be started immediately.
+Importantly, physiotherapists are trained to differentiate between the different causes of pain allowing for an accurate diagnosis and correct management to be started immediately.

 Patellofemoral pain syndrome is a common running injury that involves the back of the kneecap rubbing abnormally against the groove of the thigh bone.
 It is more common in females than it is in males (wider hips requiring greater strength and stability), and in runners who have flat feet (excessive pronation).
 Pain is often present when going up or down stairs, squatting, and lunging, in addition to running.
 Pain can also be present after prolonged sitting.

-The underside of the patella is covered with articular cartilage, a smooth slippery cover for the joint surfaces allowing for an efficient patella glide/track in the femoral groove.
+The underside of the patella is covered with articular cartilage, a smooth slippery cover for the joint surfaces and allowing for an efficient patella glide/track in the femoral groove.
 Two muscles attaching to the patella help control its position in the femoral groove as the leg straightens – vastus medialis obiquus (VMO) and vastus lateralis (VL).
 The VMO runs along the inside of the thigh, and the VL lies along the outside of the thigh.
 If the timing between these two muscles is off or the VMO is weak, the patella may be pulled off ‘track’ – the femoral groove.
-Muscle imbalance around the hip can also contribute to patellofemoral problems, as can poor foot biomechanics (pronation, or flat feet) during walking & running.
+Muscle imbalance around the hip can also contribute to patellofemoral problems, as can poor foot biomechanics (pronation, or flat feet)and during walking and running.

 Patellofemoral problems start off as irritation of the underlying joint cartilage.
-If left untreated, the irritation will persist & may develop into osteoarthritis of the patellofemoral joint with cartilage wear and tear.
+If left untreated, and the irritation will persist and may develop into osteoarthritis of the patellofemoral joint with cartilage wear and tear.
 At that stage symptoms can be controlled but the osteoarthritis can not be reversed.
 It is unlikely you will be able to return to your sport or normal activity without treatment

 Physio is the first line of treatment for patellofemoral pain,andand we focus on keeping you as active as possible by using tape to control your kneecap position while we correct the underlying cause of your pain.
 Manual therapy will be used in acute phase of your condition, in order to optimise/control inflammation and restore muscle length.
 Strengthening of the specific muscles can also begin in the acute phase to a pain-free level, and may be targeting a weak VMO muscle, weak gluteal muscles or foot intrinsic muscles.
 Using an EMG biofeedback device, we can accurately identify which muscles require strengthening, and couple this in with your home program in order to get you back to running faster.